piquelab/QuASAR/README.md

-QuASAR: Quantitative allele specific expression of reads
+QuASAR: Quantitative allele specific analysis of reads
 ========
 Joint genotyping and inference of allele specific expression (ASE) for RNA-Seq data.